testflows/TestFlows-WebSite/source/handbook/index.md

 > **{% attention %}** Available in version >= `2.1.2`

-Combinatorial testing is supported by allowing to define tests that can take arguments, as well as allowing to easily define tests that check different combinations using [TestSketch]es.
+Combinatorial testing is supported by allowing you to define tests that can take arguments, as well as allowing you to easily define tests that check different combinations using [TestSketch]es.

 In addition, a convenient collection of tools used for combinatorial testing is provided including calculation of [Covering Arrays] for pairwise and n-wise testing using the [IPOG] algorithm.